TheLizzard/Bismuth-184/README.md

 # Bismuth-184
 An integrated development for Python/C/C++/Java.
-So far it only works with Python but making it work with C/C++/Java should be trivial.
+So far it only works with Python/C++ but making it work with C/Java should be trivial.
 Only works on Unix for now because of `os.mkfifo` and `xterm`.

 # Dependencies
 ### Python